senecajs/repo-maintain/README.md

 Maintenance automation for Seneca repos.
 ---

+## Design/Checks folder
+### checks.js
+Script file to hold all checks to run and their specifications.
+> Format extensible for future additions

+### execute.js
+Original design outline for what became runChecks.js .

 ## Script folder
-### checking.js
-Runs a series of tests on the downloaded files of a set of plugins and outputs the results as a JSON file (pluginChecks.json).
-> Status of file (in this case - does it exist as package.json or README.md)
->
-> Content of file (zero or nonzero characters)
+*Organised alphabetically.*

 ### download.js
-Downloads the README.md and package.json files of a predefined list of plugins from GitHub and saves them locally (data/downloads).
+Downloads a predefined list of files from GitHub and saves them locally (data/downloads).
-> Files are saved with standard names within unique directories.
+> List of files to download is defined in checks.js.
 >
-> If file does not exist where it should as it should, the error message "404: Not Found" is saved as the file content instead.
+> Files are saved within unique directories - one directory per plugin.

 ### filter.js
 Creates a JSON file of the repos within results.json that include the name "seneca" (filter.json).